Updated: December 30, 2025

 Technology and security systems

 Your pharmacy management systems, security infrastructure and automation technology influence premium calculations.
-Modern pharmacies with electronic prescription verification, barcode scanning, automated dispensing cabinets and comprehensive surveillance systems demonstrate commitment to error prevention and theft deterrence.
+Modern pharmacies with electronic prescription verification, barcode scanning, automated dispensing cabinets and comprehensive surveillance systems reduce error and theft risks.

 Pharmacies lacking these safeguards or using outdated verification methods have higher premiums due to increased error and security risks.